 Strong and enduring relationships are defined by shared personal values, a mutual understanding of each other's needs and most importantly, the willingness to negotiate, adapt, tolerate and accept individual differences.

-If you want to talk to a Cognitive Behavioural Psychotherapist about how CBT for couples can help you to strengthen your relationship, follow this link to complete the simple contact form and we will organise a free initial telephone consultation.
+If you want to talk to a Cognitive Behavioural Psychotherapist about how CBT for couples can help you to strengthen your relationship, complete the simple appointment request form on this page and we will organise a free initial telephone consultation.

-You can also take our free confidential Couples Conflict Questionnaire by clicking on the following link and also the ECR-S which can be used to provide an insight into your adult attachment preferences.
+You can take our free confidential Couples Conflict Questionnaire and the ECR-S which can be used to provide an insight into your adult attachment preferences.
 We have also provided a free copy of our "Angels and Devils" worksheet freely available as a download.
 This exercise can be used to identify and resolve problems and differences in relationships.

 The Cognitive Behavioural Couples Therapy Model